galaxyproject/gxadmin/docs/README.query.md

-[`query queue-detail`](#query-queue-detail) | Detailed overview of running and queued jobs [`query queue-detail-by-handler`](#query-queue-detail-by-handler) | List jobs for a specific handler [`query queue-overview`](#query-queue-overview) | View used mostly for monitoring [`query queue-time`](#query-queue-time) | The average/95%/99% a specific tool spends in queue state.
+[`query queue-detail`](#query-queue-detail) | Detailed overview of running and queued jobs [`query queue-detail-by-handler`](#query-queue-detail-by-handler) | List jobs for a specific handler [`query queue-overview`](#query-queue-overview) | View used mostly for monitoring [`query queue-summary-by-destination`](#query-queue-summary-by-destination) | Summary of queued and running jobs grouped by destination and state
+[`query queue-time`](#query-queue-time) | The average/95%/99% a specific tool spends in queue state.
 [`query recent-jobs`](#query-recent-jobs) | Jobs run in the past <hours> (in any state) [`query runtime-per-user`](#query-runtime-per-user) | computation time of user (by email)